 His copper axe was extremely well-made

 Until the discovery of Otzi and his beautifully-preserved copper axe, it was assumed that humanity in 3500 B.C. had not yet mastered the technology to forge such tools.
 Made from a yew tree and containing a 9.5 centimeter blade of almost pure copper, the axe was likely both a weapon and a tool for felling trees.
 As you can see in the video above by survivalist Shawn Woods, crafting such a tool is not easy.
 As many researchers have theorized, it was likely a rare — and highly valued item — to have in the late Neolithic.

 He may have been on the run

-While scientists aren't sure of the circumstances surrounding Otzi's death, the physical evidence left behind paints a violent conclusion.
-Reseachers looking at wounds on his body discovered deep cuts on his hand that likely occurred from combat either hours or days before his death.
+While scientists aren't sure of the exact circumstances surrounding Otzi's death, the physical evidence left behind paints a violent conclusion.
+Researchers looking at wounds on his body discovered deep cuts on his hand that likely occurred from combat either hours or days before his death.
 They also discovered a flint arrowhead lodged in his left shoulder; a wound so severe that it severed a major artery and caused bleed-out within a matter of minutes.
 Finally, in 2013, researchers studying a CAT scan of Otzi's cerebrum found evidence of a fatal blow to the back of the head.
-Whether this event was caused by a fall after being hit with the arrow, or was from a separate incident, is still a mystery.
+They aren't sure if this wound was caused by a fall after being hit with the arrow or was from a separate incident.